 Part III is about how a plank wall will help achieve that.

 I love the look of shiplap.
 I think it's the throwback to a simpler time and the added character it gives to a room.
 Thank you Fixer Upper!
 Joanna is all about shiplap which are boards cut to fit into one another.
 Plank walls is a version of this (longer defined version can be found here).
 It's pretty affordable when you use underlayment plywood... more so when Home Depot rips the plywood sheets for you.

-I read through several tutorials but found this one over at Bloglovin site the most helpful.
-Following their lead I went ahead and measured the space, figured out the width I wanted, and convinced Hubby to go to Home Depot (remember this is a 140 mi round trip) to pick-up some supplies.
+I read through several tutorials but found this one over at Bloglovin site was the most helpful.
+Following their lead I went ahead and measured the space, figured out the width I wanted, and convinced Hubby to go to Home Depot (Only a 140 mi round trip-psht, no problem!) to pick-up some supplies.
 Bonus!
 I finally got a 16 gauge finishing nail gun.
 Happy dance.

 The tutorial began at the top of the wall; I, however, began at the bottom.
 Do you see why in the above picture.
 That angled wall freaked me out!
 Hubby took a look and suggested I only go so far up like I did with this one here.
 But I envisioned the entire wall planked so onward and upward we went.

 When I got to the part where the boards needed to be cut at an angle, I called in my guy who I knew could figure this out.
 Here's the other snafoo...he used the Skill saw and I can barely hold the thing let alone cut something at an angle.

 First he measured in four different places.
 Then he transferred those measurements onto the board which he then used a straight edge to connect his dots.
 Once that was done, he cut the boards.
 Mostly his cuts were spot on but, not gonna lie, there were several trial and error boards with a few colorful words thrown in here and there.
 Did I tell you how much I love this guy?